DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 **Related Extension**: [Grid View](https://docs.devexpress.com/AspNet/8966/aspnet-mvc-extensions/grid-view), [Card View](https://docs.devexpress.com/AspNet/114559/aspnet-mvc-extensions/card-view/overview), [Vertical Grid](https://docs.devexpress.com/AspNet/116314/aspnet-mvc-extensions/vertical-grid), [Tree List](https://docs.devexpress.com/AspNet/13765/aspnet-mvc-extensions/tree-list)

 Grid-based controls (Grid View, Card View, etc.) expose client methods that trigger CRUD operations on the server.
-For example, you can call call the [ASPxClientGridView.DeleteRow](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.DeleteRow(visibleIndex)) method on the client to delete a grid row.
+For example, you can call the [ASPxClientGridView.DeleteRow](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.DeleteRow(visibleIndex)) method on the client to delete a grid row.
 If a control is configured incorrectly, these methods can be used to alter data even if the control is intended to display data in view-only mode (the data editting UI is hidden).

 The best practices to mitigate this vulnerability are: